davento/EDA2022I/Lab1-BplusTree/deleteLogic.md

         if it can borrow:
             borrow children from s
             shift s's children to the left
-            reduce the number of children in s by 1 reset p's and s's keys accordingly
+            reset p's and s's keys accordingly
         if it can't:
             merge p onto s (by shifting s's children to the right and positioning the remaining children in p in the blank spaces)